-- Extensions & Custom Code: You might have used third party extensions on your M1 system to fulfill some functionality not offered OOTB.
-While migrating to M2, diligent review needs to be done to see if extension can be removed and replaced with OOTB M2 feature or an M2 equivalent extension is available.
+- Extensions & Custom Code: You might have used third-party extensions on your M1 system to fulfill some functionality not offered OOTB.
+While migrating to M2, a diligent review needs to be done to see if an extension can be removed and replaced with OOTB M2 feature or an M2 equivalent extension is available.

 - The right delivery partner is crucial to success, whichever Magento 2 migration procedure you decide on.
 Moving from Magento 1 to Magento 2 requires a careful, considered approach, but Echidna has the expertise to make it simple.
 We’re experts in Magento, visit our contact us page to start a conversation and learn more.

 If you haven’t made the move to Magento 2 or another eCommerce platform, the time to start is now.
 If you are sitting on a Magento 1.X site, you probably know Magento declared it will end its official support to Magento 1 in 2020 which makes this move not only desirable from a future-readiness standpoint in order to be competitive, but also necessary from a security standpoint.